Pope Gregory VII: Early life

 Gregory was born Hildebrand (Ildebrando) in the town of Sovana, in the County of Grosseto, now southern Tuscany, the son of a blacksmith.
-As a youth he was sent to study in Rome at the monastery of St. Mary on the Aventine, where his uncle was reportedly abbot of a monastery on the Aventine Hill.
+As a youth, he was sent to study in Rome at the monastery of St. Mary on the Aventine, where his uncle was reportedly abbot of a monastery on the Aventine Hill.
 Among his masters were the erudite Lawrence, archbishop of Amalfi, and Johannes Gratianus, the future Pope Gregory VI.
-When the latter was deposed at the Council of Sutri in December of 1046, with approval of the Holy Roman Emperor Henry III and exiled to Germany, Hildebrand followed him to Cologne.
-According to some chroniclers, Hildebrand moved to Cluny after Gregory VI's death in 1048; though his declaration to have become a monk at Cluny is disputed.
+When the latter was deposed at the Council of Sutri in December 1046, with approval of the Holy Roman Emperor Henry III and exiled to Germany, Hildebrand followed him to Cologne.
+According to some chroniclers, Hildebrand moved to Cluny after Gregory VI died in 1048; though his declaration to have become a monk at Cluny is disputed.

-He then accompanied Cluny's Abbot Bruno of Toul to Rome; there, Bruno was elected pope, choosing the name Leo IX, and named Hildebrand as deacon and papal administrator.
-In 1054 Leo sent Hildebrand as his legate to Tours in France in the wake of the controversy created by Berengar of Tours.
+He then accompanied Cluny's Abbot Bruno of Toul to Rome, where Bruno was elected pope, taking the name Leo IX, and appointed Hildebrand as deacon and papal administrator.
+In 1054, Leo sent Hildebrand as his legate to Tours in France in the wake of the controversy created by Berengar of Tours.
 At Leo's death, the new pope, Victor II, confirmed him as legate, while Victor's successor Stephen IX sent him and Anselm of Lucca to Germany to obtain recognition from Empress Agnes.
 Hildebrand succeeded in his plea to Agnes, but Stephen died before being able to return to Rome, and Hildebrand was soon embroiled the crisis caused by the Roman aristocracy's election of an antipope, Benedict X. With Agnes's continued support, Benedict was formally replaced by Nicholas II, and with the help of 300 Norman knights sent by Richard of Aversa, Hildebrand personally led the conquest of the castle of Galeria Antica where Benedict had taken refuge.
 Between 1058 and 1059, he was made archdeacon of the Roman church, becoming the most important figure in the papal administration.

 He was again the most powerful figure behind the election of Anselm of Lucca the Elder as Pope Alexander II in the papal election of October 1061.
 The new pope put forward the reform program devised by Hildebrand and his followers.
 In his years as papal advisor, Hildebrand had an important role in the reconciliation with the Norman kingdom of southern Italy, in the anti-German alliance with the Pataria movement in northern Italy, and above all, in the new ecclesiastic law giving the cardinals exclusive rights to elect a new pope.